-Of the three men, we have Anthony Quinn, the famous Greek actor playing Juan, a Mexican.
+Of the three men, we have Anthony Quinn, the famous Mexican-American* actor playing Juan.
 Unlike Poncho (Chris-Pin Martin), one of Tetley’s ranch hands, Juan is the suave debonair outlaw.
-Whereas Poncho is regretfully a Speedy Gonzalez archetype.
-It’s telling that cool intellectual who has the line boasting about how he speaks ten languages, “But I don’t tell anything I don’t want to in any of them,” is played by a Greek.
-While poor Poncho is reduced to an archetype.
+Juan is a cool intellectual who has the line boasting about how he speaks ten languages, “But I don’t tell anything I don’t want to in any of them.”

 Yet, unlike Sparks, Poncho does not stand up.
 He is terrified and unsure.
 By virtue of being an outsider, Sparks has a freedom Poncho does not.
 I doubt Wellman or Trotti meant anything or even realized the racism of the caricature of Poncho.
 Doubtful since Martin made a career playing a comic foil in such serials as The Cisco Kid.
 Still, just as it’s rare to see a black character treated like a human being, it is just as rare to see two different versions of what it means to be Mexican.